 |Appears on Award Letter As:||MITW|

 - You must be enrolled at one of Michigan’s public colleges or universities AND

-- You must be ¼ or more Native American blood quantum as certified by your Tribal Enrollment Department AND
+- You must have ¼ or more Native American blood quantum as certified by your Tribal Enrollment Department AND

 - You must be an enrolled member of a US Federally recognized Tribe as certified by your Tribal Enrollment Department; and